SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • For workers in the industry, reporting a safety hazard could very well mean "blowing the whistle" on your co-workers, immediate supervisor, and friends

-Basically, this is one of those subjects wherein there are no easy answers, and when there are answers, they are not necessarily what one wants to hear.
+Basically, this is one of those subjects wherein there are no easy answers.
+When there are answers, they are not necessarily what one wants to hear.
 When healthy safety cultures exist, there is no fear of reprisal when either:

 • self-reporting; or